bash-my-aws/bash-my-aws/CONVENTIONS.md

 ### Output Formatting
 - Use `columnise` (a custom function) to format output into columns.
 - Sort output when appropriate (e.g., `sort -k 5`).
+- For listing functions, output should typically include resource IDs and names.
+- Include 'NO_NAME' for resources without a Name tag.

 ### Error Handling
 - Check for required arguments using `[[ -z "$vpc_ids" ]] && __bma_usage "vpc-id [vpc-id]" && return 1`.